 Once in the environment, they are easily picked up in air steams and disseminated throughout the room or area.
 Again, due to their size they are almost impossible to spot with the naked eye once they have become detached from the surface.

 What are the implications?

 Zinc is a metal and a good conductor of electricity.
-Because the subfloor voids in most computer rooms are used as air ducts, the susceptible surface of the tile is within the supply airflow.
-The whiskers are brittle, can become dislodged easily and, if they come to rest on an exposed circuit card inside your equipment, they can cause short circuits, voltage variances and other signal disturbances, often intermittently.
-In the majority of cases, the same short circuit caused by the whisker will either "vaporise" the offending contaminant or else the whisker will become dislodged when the board or card is removed, leaving definitive fault analysis difficult.
+Because the subfloor voids in many data centres and computer rooms are used as air ducts, the susceptible surface of the tile is within the supply airflow.
+The whiskers, being brittle, can become dislodged easily and, if they come to rest on an exposed circuit card inside your computer equipment, they can cause short circuits, voltage variances and other signal disturbances, often intermittently.
+In most cases, the same short circuit caused by the whisker will either "vaporise" the offending contaminant or else the whisker will become dislodged when the board or card is removed, leaving definitive fault analysis difficult.

 Zinc whiskers are a significant threat for failure-causing anomalies in electronic and computer equipment in data centres and computer rooms.
 They are not known to pose a threat to health, however.
 While there is no published research on exposure, overexposure is not thought to be a factor since indoor concentrations are relatively low.